Step by Step Guide to Installing MATLAB on Linux

 Unzip Matlab

-Now go to the folder in which you unzipped all the files and execute the install script.
+Now go to the directory in which you unzipped all the files and execute the install script.

-This will prompt an installation wizard asking you to log in.
+This command will prompt an installation wizard asking you to log in.

 Matlab Installer

-After entering the email and password, you will be asked to select your license, select the destination folder, the products you want to install, and whether you want to create symbolic links in the root directory.
+After entering the email and password, you will be asked to select your license or activation key, the destination folder, the products you want to install, and whether you want to create symbolic links in the root directory.

 Destination Folder Matlab

 Note: It is possible that you don’t have sudo privileges, in which case, the installer will refuse to select /usr/local/ as the destination folder.
-In that case, you choose /home/ as your destination folder and so no to creating symbolic links.
+In that case, you choose /home/ as your destination folder, so there is no need to create symbolic links.

-After everything is done, it will install the product.
+After everything is done, it will install the product in the destination folder.

 Mathworks Product Installer